Few is different: deciphering many-body dynamics in mesoscopic quantum gases: Science and motivation of the RRTF

+where $\eta/s$ is the shear viscosity over entropy ratio, which is constant in conformal systems.
+The characteristic temperature of QGP for a fixed size system can be related to the final number of charged hadrons $N_\text{ch}\propto T^3$ measured perpendicular to the beam axis over a finite window of the longitudinal angle~\cite{Arslandok:2023utm}.
+Therefore parametrically the Knudsen number scales with the number of particles as

-The analysis of e.g.\ Teaney \cite{Teaney:2009qa} for a relativistic system shows that, for favorable experimental conditions such as in large nuclei collisions at top RHIC energy, and for $\eta/s\approx0.3$, one has ${\rm Kn}\approx0.2$.
-While this is reasonably lower than unity, one generally does not have the strong separation of scales underlying everyday classical fluids.
+More detailed analysis by Teaney in \cite{Arslandok:2023utm} for a relativistic system shows that viscous corrections are controlled by the opacity $\chi\sim \text{Kn}^{-1}$ of the system.
+For favorable experimental conditions such as in large nuclei collisions at top LHC energy, and for $\eta/s\approx 0.16$, one has $\chi\approx 3$.
+While this is reasonably larger than unity, one generally does not have the strong separation of scales underlying everyday classical fluids.
 For this reason, we often refer to the hydrodynamic description of the QGP as \textit{unreasonably effective}.

 How about small systems?
 The dramatic reduction in system size implies that one cannot talk anymore about a separation of scales.
 The size of the system is of the same order as the time that is needed to locally equilibrate.
-Recent kinetic theory calculations \cite{Kurkela:2019kip,Ambrus:2022koq,Ambrus:2022qya} suggest indeed that there is no scenario in which a system as small as that formed in $pp$ collisions can reach local equilibrium before breaking apart under the effect of the transverse expansion.
+Recent kinetic theory calculations \cite{Kurkela:2019kip,Ambrus:2022koq,Ambrus:2022qya,Arslandok:2023utm} suggest indeed that there is no scenario in which a system as small as that formed in $pp$ collisions can reach local equilibrium before breaking apart under the effect of the transverse expansion.

 \paragraph{\textbf{Ultra-cold atom gases.}}

 We perform a similar analysis in the context of ultra-cold quantum gases.
 We consider systems of bosons (or paired fermions) at $T=0$ that belong to a condensate state.
 The standard formalism describing the emergent fluid-like dynamics of the field representing the macroscopic condensate wavefunction corresponds to the Gross-Pitaevskii equation (GPE \cite{Dalfovo:1999zz}), that is,